awsdocs/amazon-kendra-developer-guide/doc_source/API_DescribeIndex.md

 Type: [CapacityUnitsConfiguration](API_CapacityUnitsConfiguration.md) object

  ** [CreatedAt](#API_DescribeIndex_ResponseSyntax) **   <a name="Kendra-DescribeIndex-response-CreatedAt"></a>
-The Unix datetime that the index was created\.
+The Unix timestamp when the index was created\.
 Type: Timestamp

  ** [Description](#API_DescribeIndex_ResponseSyntax) **   <a name="Kendra-DescribeIndex-response-Description"></a>